roseengineering/ispark/README.md

      $ sudo easy_install3 pip
      $ sudo pip install ansible

-Extra programs: The python program kill\_all.py when run will terminate all running instances in EC2.
+Extra programs: The python program kill\_all.py terminates all running instances in EC2.
 The file yarn-utils.py is program from apache for calculating hadoop memory settings.
 I used its output to set the values in config.yml.